georged/enabler/content/post/introduction.md

 This is what happens when we receive a tip:

 * Read and understand.
 People can be very cryptic.
 * Decide if it's a tip at all.
-It won't be accepted if it's just a rehash of documentation or obvious statement.
+It won't be accepted if it's just a rehash of documentation or an obvious statement.
 * If the submission has a pointer to an article elsewhere we need to go and read what is it all about.
 As a rule of thumb we do not cross-post tips already published elsewhere but there are some rare exceptions.
 If the topic is really good but too complicated then we might let the author do the explanation on their blog/media and post readers digest as a tip.
 But readers digests do not write themselves.
+* Apply some google-fu to ensure it has not been done before and is not a common knowledge.
 * Validate the legitimacy.
-Often that requires asking the others who know this particular subject.
+Power Platform and Dynamics 365 are *very* broad subjects and even Joel does not know everything.
+Validation often requires asking the others who know this particular domain.
 * If it's an intricate tip then we must be able to reproduce it.
 That actually means trying to do step by step what author is suggesting.
-Sometimes it requires creating a baseline by customising your instance (like adding suggested fields, etc)
+Often it requires creating a baseline by customising your instance (like adding suggested fields, etc)
 * The other purpose of the "replay" is to capture screenshots.
 We do occasionally get screenshots from the author but they need to be extracted, resized, cleaned up, uploaded.
 * Some tipsters are better writers than others.
 More often than not the tip needs some scrubbing.
 * Clean up, format, check spelling, add screenshots
 * Come up with a good title, tags, and categories
 * Locate tipster twitter or linkedin profile, add a reference
-* Think of a good cover image, go find a suitable image in public domain (our preferences are https://unsplash.com and https://pexels.com).
+* Think of a good cover image, find a suitable image in public domain (our preferences are https://unsplash.com and https://pexels.com).
 Download the image, crop and resize, upload, think of a good title, insert attribution into the tip.
 * Add tip to the queue, schedule it.
 * That was easy, wasn't it?

 Don't get me wrong.
 As tedious as publishing might be, coming up with the idea in the first place is the hardest part, the rest is straightforward.
+But it takes time.
+Every day.
+Remember that if you decide to start your own grind.

-As you can tell I look after the tips.
+As you can tell, I look after the tips.
 That's the hardest.
 Joel takes care of CRM Audio.
 But looking after and publishing 11 podcasts is the easiest job in the world.
 How difficult can it be?
 Just talk, record, then publish.
 Right?

 ### Keep going?